-- 1) The Inspector General is tasked with making an objective decision based upon the statutes and case law in the State of Connecticut.
+- 1) (a) Yes; (b) No. The Inspector General is tasked with making an objective decision based upon the statutes and case law in the State of Connecticut.
 As such the Inspector General should carry out their duties without bias or prejudice based upon any protected class to the extent that police misconduct and the use of force is premised on a person's membership in that protected class the Inspector General must take appropriate enforcement action.
-To the extent that police misconduct in the use of force implicates bias then it is within the purview of the Inspector General. - 2) The role of the Inspector General is to determine, pursuant to law whether there is a violation of the General Statutes by a peace officer.
-If I am nominated I will follow the General Statutes and if a referral for prosecution is necessary I have no hesitation prosecuting any violations of the criminal law. - 3) The role of the Inspector General is to determine, pursuant to law whether there is a violation of the General Statutes by a peace officer.
-If I am nominated I will follow the General Statutes and if a referral for prosecution is necessary I have no hesitation prosecuting any violations of the criminal law, including any appropriate homicide charge. - 4) The current statutory standard, CGS 53a-22, has been interpreted by the courts of this state and has been amended by the legislature.
-There is no mention in the existing statute that deadly physical force can only be used "when it is absolutely necessary."
+The role of the Inspector General, as set forth in the statutory framework, does not include that they take "affirmative steps to end systemic racial disparities". - 2) No. As phrased this question does not refer to a statutory definition of "unnecessary physical harm."
+If a peace officer violates any Connecticut criminal statute they may be prosecuted for that violation.
+The role of the Inspector General is to determine, pursuant to law, whether there is a violation of the General Statutes by a peace officer.
+If I am nominated, I will follow the General Statutes and if a referral for prosecution is necessary, I have no hesitation prosecuting any violations of the criminal law, including any appropriate homicide charge. - 3) No. The role of the Inspector General is to determine, pursuant to law, whether there is a violation of the General Statutes by a peace officer.
+There is no mention in the statutory framework that a peace officer "should be held criminally responsible when they [unnecessarily](sic) kill Connecticut residents."
+Additionally, there is no requirement that a person who loses their life due to actions by a peace officer and subject to the role of the Inspector General be a "Connecticut resident." - 4) The current statutory standard, CGS 53a-22 was amended by PA 21-4, There is no mention in the existing amended statute that deadly physical force can only be used "when it is absolutely necessary."
 "Absolutely necessary" is not a term of art and currently has no statuary definition.
-I will vigorously enforce the law as enacted by the legislature and interpreted by the courts. - 5) See answer # 4. - 6) The courts of this state have not rendered any interpretation of the statute.
-It is inappropriate to give an advisory opinion in the absence of an actual case. - 7) The legislature has determined, pursuant to CGS 53-22, that there may be a defense available to peace officers based upon their actions if they are charged with a crime or crimes.
+I will vigorously enforce the law as enacted by the legislature and interpreted by the courts. - 5) No. The revisions to CGSA 53a-22 by PA 21-4 sets forth the standard of measuring the use of deadly physical force as "only when his or her actions are objectively reasonable under the given circumstances at that time".
+There is no requirement under the present statutory framework that the officer "is allowed to use deadly physical force only when it is absolutely necessary" - 6) The courts of this state have not rendered any interpretation of the Inspector General statute.
+It is inappropriate to give an advisory opinion in the absence of an actual case.

+The legislature has determined, pursuant to CGS 53-22, that there may be a defense available to peace officers based upon their actions if they are charged with a crime or crimes.
 At trial the state must disprove this defense beyond a reasonable doubt.
 See, State v Smith, 73 Conn.
 App.
 173, 203-05 (2002); Ct Criminal Jury Instructions, Sec.
 2.8-6.
-The court there also determined the CGS 53a-19 (self-defense) is available to a peace officer as a defense.
+The court there also determined that CGSA 53a-19 (self-defense) is available to a peace officer as a defense.
 The role of the Inspector General is to follow the statutes passed by the legislature as interpreted by the courts of this state,